Daniel-M/uChip/README.md

 ##### DESCRIPTION:
 This repository contains example codes to show how to use the Microchip XC8 compiler to
 program PICs MCU.
-Each code includes a PCB layout showing the setup for the code provided.
+Each code includes a PCB layout showing the setup for the code provided (PENDING).

 ##### USAGE NOTES: